 Which Solution Works for Me?

-Ultimately, you’ll benefit from the professional opinion of a licensed HVAC technician as to how your smart thermostat can be best connected to your furnace without causing damage.
+Ultimately, you’ll benefit from the professional opinion of a licensed HVAC technician in Manteca or in Oakdale as to how your smart thermostat can be best connected to your furnace without causing damage.
 It can almost always be done, no matter how old your furnace is.
 You just need to work with an HVAC technician who cares about the long-term health of your heating system and is willing to do it right, the first time.